celsopalmeiraneto/personal-website/data/posts/ai-writing.md

 Note that LLMs can't help themselves and always sneak a bit of a rewrite here and there, I would then hold the urge to copy and paste whatever it suggested into my letter.

-Another benefit is that people on the receiving end of those letters, CVs, and even code, say they are starting to somewhat identify LLM generated content.
+Another benefit is that people on the receiving end of those letters, CVs, and even code, say they are starting to identify LLM generated content.
 By following those steps, we make sure we also stand out.

+## Takeaway

+There's much potential for growth that we are leaving on the table by not leveraging the new tools that are available for us.

+AI is changing the way many people solve problems.
+It's helping people do things they never knew they could, however, choosing not to learn about topics of our interest is a mistake.

+By using it to elevate our knowledge, we grow, and we ensure the output contains the layers of learning we accrued from interacting with the world.